JoshWilbur/DEPi/Docs/setup.md

 **WireGuard**
 I tried out two different ways to run WG.
 The Docker solution seemed much simpler, but leaving the manual way up for future reference.\\
 UPDATE: I'm switching to a router-based VPN for security reasons.
+Do note that setting it up can be a pain.

 * To install, run `sudo apt install wireguard wireguard-tools -y`
 * Generate public and private keys `wg genkey | tee wg_privatekey | wg pubkey > wg_publickey`